Probate Q&A Series

 3. Selling the Stock

-Once you provide the required documents, the broker will transfer the account into the estate’s name.
+Once you provide the required documents, the broker may transfer the account into the estate’s name or otherwise retitle it to reflect the personal representative’s authority.
 Under N.C.
 Gen. Stat. § 28A-15-1 and § 28A-15-2, the personal representative may then place sell orders.
 You decide whether to sell all shares at once or in tranches to manage market fluctuations.

 4. Handling Proceeds and Reporting

-After the sale, the broker will issue a check payable to the estate.
-Deposit that check into the estate’s bank account.
+After the sale, the broker will typically issue payment payable to the estate or otherwise transfer the proceeds to an estate account.
+Deposit those proceeds into the estate’s bank account.
 You must report the sale and any income received as part of the estate inventory.
 The clerk’s office will review your final accounting before you distribute assets to heirs or beneficiaries.

 5. Dividend Checks and What They Mean

 Dividends are payments companies make to shareholders from their profits.
-If the estate still holds shares at a record date, the company issues dividend checks payable to the estate.
+If the estate still holds shares at a record date, the company may issue dividend payments payable to the estate or to the registered account holder as reflected on the broker’s records.
 Receiving dividend checks indicates two things:

 2. The corporation declared a distribution based on its earnings while the estate held shares.